iotaledger/hornet/docs/getting_started/using_docker.md

 ## Clone the Repository

-Once you have completed all the installation [requirements](#requirements), you can clone the repository br by running:
+Once you have completed all the installation [requirements](#requirements), you can clone the repository or by running:

 ```sh
 git clone https://github.com/gohornet/hornet && cd hornet